-It is the peak of the Florida strawberry harvest and people in Plant City IMG_2042are celebrating with their annual festival.
+It is the peak of the Florida strawberry harvest and people in Plant City are celebrating with their annual festival.
 Plant City is a bit east of Tampa and has soil and climate that are perfect for growing strawberries.
 The festival, held on a large fair grounds, is a week-long event complete with rides, vendors, music by top name groups of a bygone era (think Charlie Pride, Donnie and Marie, Oak Ridge Boys, Kris Kristofferson,) and of course strawberries.

 My husband and I drove around the area to look at the fields where the strawberries are grown and harvested, and we saw neat, mounded rows of strawberry plants with dots of red hanging beneath the leaves.
 That growing, harvesting, packing, and shipping strawberries is an important part of the life in Plant City was evident as we drove around the town.